1. Introduction

 8.1.
 TP-Link RE200

-• Firmware Upgrade Process: The firmware upgrade process for the TP-Link RE200 is similar to that of the DAP-1520, involving downloading the firmware from the manufacturer’s website and uploading it via the web interface.
-However, TP-Link provides a slightly more user-friendly experience with clearer instructions and a more intuitive web interface.
+Firmware Upgrade Process: The users of TP-Link RE200 and DAP-1520 have to perform the same steps to update their devices, as in downloading the update from the manufacturer and uploading through the web interface.
+However, TP-Link has a slightly better user experience with clearer guidelines and understanding provided through its web interface.

 8.2.
 Netgear EX3700

-Another competitor is the Netgear EX3700, which offers similar features and price points to the D-Link DAP-1520.
+Netgear EX3700 is another competitor that offers similar features and price to D-Link DAP-1520.

-• Firmware Upgrade Process: Netgear’s firmware upgrade process is somewhat more streamlined, with the option to perform upgrades directly through the device’s mobile app, bypassing the need for a computer.
-This convenience is appreciated by many users, particularly those who prefer a mobile-first approach.
+Firmware Upgrade Process: Netgear has a somewhat simpler upgrade process and also offers the option to perform upgrading directly via mobile app, thus eliminating the necessity of using a computer.
+Many users appreciate this convenience especially those who prefer a mobile-first approach.

 9. Best Practices for Firmware Management